-What is a Patient Management Information System?
+What Exactly Is a Patient Management Information System?

-Key Features of PMIS:
+Some Key Features of PMIS:

-Benefits of PMIS for Healthcare Operations
+Pros of PMIS for Healthcare Operations

 Benefits for Hospital Administrators